-The big advantage of heading to Kells itself is that not only can you see the replica but there are some fine Celtic Crosses and the remains of a Norman Tower in the graveyard.
+The big advantage of heading to Kells itself is that not only can you see the replica and you will see 4 pages and there are some fine Celtic Crosses and the remains of a Norman Tower in the graveyard.
 Kell’s round tower is roofless and stands at over 25 metres and in 1076 Murchadh Mac Flainn, who was fighting for the High Kingship of Ireland, was murdered in the tower.

 From Kells, you can head out to Monasterboice which is a simply stunning sight in the Irish countryside.
 Monasterboice is home to Ireland’s finest high crosses.